ubco-W2022T2-data301/project-group-group37/analysis/code/README.md

 # Python Functions

-Place all your python functions in `.py` files within this directory.
+This directory contains all python functions used during our data analysis.